uralys/fox/docs/exporting/android.md

 - add `useNotifications: true` to foxConfig.core

 When Fox initializes, it will check if the app `useNotifications`.
 If so, it will instantiate a `NotificationScheduler` singleton and add it to the `root` node.

+To generate an icon, you may use tools like <https://romannurik.github.io/AndroidAssetStudio/>

+The generated icons should be placed in the `android/build/res/drawable*` folders.